Ergot: Usage in gynaecology and obstetrics

-Though ergot was known to cause abortions in cattle and humans, it was not a recognized use for it as abortion was illegal in most countries, thus evidence for its use in abortion is unknown.
+Though ergot was known to cause abortions in cattle and humans, this was not a recognized use for it as abortion was illegal in most countries, thus evidence for its use in abortion is unknown.
 Most often, ergot was used to speed the process of parturition or delivery, and was not used for the purpose of halting postpartum bleeding, which is a concern of childbirth.
 However, until anesthesia became available, there was no antidote or way of controlling the effects of ergot.
 So if the fetus did not move as expected, the drug could cause the uterus to mold itself around the child, rupturing the uterus and killing the child.
 David Hosack, an American physician, noted the large number of stillbirths resulting from ergot use and stated that rather than pulvis ad partum, it should be called pulvis ad mortem.
 He began advocating for its use to halt postpartum bleeding.
 Eventually, doctors determined that the use of ergot in childbirth without an antidote was too dangerous.
 They ultimately restricted its use to expelling the placenta or stopping hemorrhage.
 Not only did it constrict the uterus, ergot had the ability to increase or decrease blood pressure, induce hypothermia and emesis, and influence pituitary hormone secretions.
 In 1926, Swiss psychiatrist Hans Maier suggested to use ergotamine for the treatment of vascular headaches of the migraine type.

 In the 1930s, abortifacient drugs were marketed to women by various companies under various names such as Molex pills and Cote pills.
 Since birth control devices and abortifacients were illegal to market and sell at the time, they were offered to women who were "delayed".
 The recommended dosage was seven grains of ergotin a day.
-According to the United States Federal Trade Commission (FTC) these pills contained ergotin, aloes, Black Hellebore, and other substances.
+According to the United States Federal Trade Commission (FTC) these pills contained ergotin, aloes, Black Hellebore and other substances.
 The efficacy and safety of these pills are unknown.
 The FTC deemed them unsafe and ineffective and demanded that they cease and desist selling the product.
 Currently, over a thousand compounds have been derived from ergot ingredients.